Embarrassment Is Not Real & The Opinions of Your Unambitious Peers Rarely Pay Bills

 What is Success?

-Now, according to the suburbs of Atlanta (where I actually grew up), success has a subliminal flare to it.
+Now, according to the suburbs of Atlanta (where I grew up), true success has a subliminal flare.
 So instead of outright claiming to be God's flashiest gift to creation, you can define your success by mentioning what school your kids go to, or bringing up the beach/lake house you're able to afford because of what school your kids don't go to, or you say nothing and let where you frequent to do the defining.

 This is what I assume suburbians call ~class~, so as you can imagine, this is a bunch that's got image curation down to a science, with only a hint of elitism to top it all off, but not too much.
 After all, we are a community of church-goers and volunteers.
-Either way, it taught me early on that you can be anything you want to be as long as you believe it and you can dress the part.
-You know…as long as you can really sell it.
+Regardless of which side of the white picket fence you stand on, this city taught me early on that you can be anything you want to be as long as you believe it, and you can dress the part.

 Redefining Success